aosabook/500lines/dagoba/chapter.md

 }
 ```

-The searchVertices function uses the objectFilter helper on every vertex in the graph.
-We'll look at objectFilter in the next section, but in the meantime can you think of with a way to search through the vertices lazily?
+The `searchVertices` function uses the `objectFilter` helper on every vertex in the graph.
+We'll look at `objectFilter` in the next section, but in the meantime, can you think of a way to search through the vertices lazily?

 #### Filtering

-We saw that simpleTraversal uses a filtering function on the edges it encounters.
+We saw that `simpleTraversal` uses a filtering function on the edges it encounters.
 It's a simple function, but powerful enough for our purposes.

 ```javascript
 Dagoba.filterEdges = function(filter) {